qbicsoftware/omero-portlet/README.md

 ### ETL routine

 Here at QBiC we use automated ETL routines to register data.
-These routines produce quality measures to ensure that the data uploaded meats our standard.
+These routines produce quality measures to ensure that the data uploaded meets our standard.
 Further information on the ETL routines can be found in our [open source ETL repository](https://github.com/qbicsoftware/etl-scripts#etl-openbis-dropboxes).